minhhangng/minhhangng.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student at IRIF, Universite Paris Cite, working with Pierre Fraigniaud and Mikael Rabie.
-Before, I got my Master from the Parisian master program of research in computer science [MPRI](https://wikimpri.dptinfo.ens-cachan.fr/doku.php), and my Bachelor in Mathematics from [Hanoi National University of Education](https://english.hnue.edu.vn).
+I am a postdoctoral fellow at Tel Aviv University, working with Shay Solomon.
+I received my Ph.D. from Universite Paris Cite under the supervision of Pierre Fraigniaud and Mikael Rabie.
+Prior to that, I completed the Master’s Program in Computer Science [MPRI](https://mpri-master.ens.fr/doku.php?id=start), and obtained my Bachelor’s degree in Mathematics from [Hanoi National University of Education](https://english.hnue.edu.vn).
 This is my [CV](files/CV-Nguyen.pdf).

 Research Interest
 ======
-My research interest is in the field of distributed computing and networks.
-My research focuses on dynamic graphs, and agreement tasks in synchronous message-passing models.
-Agreement tasks, which are fundamental in the domain of distributed computing, are studied in almost all models from the synchronous message-passing model to the asynchronous shared memory model.
-Specifically, I study consensus and $k$-set agreement problems in the synchronous networks with the presence of crash failures, using tools from combinatorial topology.
-Another area of my research is dynamic networks (temporal graphs), that are networks changing over time.
-Specifically, my research is in topics of forbidden patterns and the online routing problem called Canadian Traveler Problem.
+I am interested in distributed network computing, topology methods in distributed computing, temporal graphs, and dynamic graph algorithms.

 Publications
 ======